pento/x1f4a9/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 If only there was a consistent emoji experience for WordPress.
+That would be 😎.

 = Contributing =